gardener/gardener/docs/operations/seed_settings.md

 ⚠️ In any case, there must be a VPA available for your seed cluster.
 Using a seed without VPA is not supported.

+### VPA Pitfall: Excessive Resource Requests Making Pod Unschedulable
+VPA is unaware of node capacity, and can increase the resource requests of a pod beyond the capacity of any single node.
+Such pod is likely to become permanently unschedulable.
+That problem can be partly mitigated by using the `VerticalPodAutoscaler.Spec.ResourcePolicy.ContainerPolicies[].MaxAllowed` field to constrain pod resource requests to the level of nodes' allocatable resources.
+The downside is that a pod constrained in such fashion would be using more resources than it has requested, and can starve for resources and/or negatively impact neighbour pods with which it is sharing a node.

+As an alternative, in scenarios where MaxAllowed is not set, it is important to maintain a worker pool which can accommodate the highest level of resources that VPA would actually request for the pods it controls.

+Finally, the optimal strategy typically is to both ensure large enough worker pools, and, as an insurance, use MaxAllowed aligned with the allocatable resources of the largest worker.

 ## Topology-Aware Traffic Routing

 Refer to the [Topology-Aware Traffic Routing documentation](./topology_aware_routing.md) as this document contains the documentation for the topology-aware routing Seed setting.